Make Your Very Own Moon!

 Did You Know?

 There are many moons in our Milky Way Galaxy other than our very own moon that orbits Earth.
-Saturn has 46 known moons, the largest of which - Titan - is bigger than Mercury or Pluto!
+Saturn has 46 known moons, the largest of which is Titan.
+It's bigger than Mercury or Pluto!
 Share these fun space facts with your child when you're doing this project with her.
 She can even name the moon (or moons, if you make more than one!) when she has "discovered" it, just as the real astronomers do!